FATBO1/c_project/README.md

 <h3 align="center">Horizontal Bar Chart Generator</h3>

   <p align="center">
-    A C project that generate Horizontal Bar Charts in the terminal that allow users to create and modify, save to text file.
-It has other features like sorting, coloured charts, import/export CSV, etc
+    Introducing our project written in the C programming language, designed to effortlessly generate Horizontal Bar Charts directly within the terminal interface.
+This user-friendly tool empowers users to seamlessly create, customize, and conveniently save their charts to text files.
+Boasting additional functionalities including sorting capabilities, vibrant color options for charts, and the ability to import/export data in CSV format, this project offers a comprehensive solution for data visualization needs.
     <br />
     <a href="https://github.com/FATBO1/c_project"><strong>Explore the docs »</strong></a>
     <br />